AJarich/product-preview-card/README.md

 ### Built With

 -- HTML5

 -- CSS3

 -- Flexbox

 -- Google Fonts

 ### What I Learned

 I was able to practice using the flexbox in this project.
-I used flexbox in many situation.
+I used flexbox in many situations.
 It helped me when the component changed from a horizontal row in desktop to a vertical column in mobile.

 I also learned about the text decoration of line-through for the old price.